 Rates for childcare vary by metro area.
 In most U.S. cities, the rate is $20 per hour for up to 2 kids; however, in larger/more expensive areas, the rate can be as high as $35 per hour.

-According to Nanno CEO Liz Oertle, the biggest selling point for the platform is the speed in which parents can find suitable sitters.
+According to Nanno CEO Liz Oertle, the biggest “selling point” for the platform is the speed at which parents can find suitable sitters.
 90% of booking requests are filled within 15 minutes.
 Based on its speed and convenience, ABC7 in Denver dubbed Nanno “Uber for childcare.”

 Said parent Khara Muniz in an interview with ABC7, “The last time I used Nanno I was like, ‘I need a sitter in an hour,’ and they placed me.”